-Juvenile Court authorization for the administration of psychotropic medication to dependent children of the court shall be obtained using the procedures and forms set forth in CRC 5.640.
+Juvenile Court authorization for the administration of psychotropic medication to dependent children of the court shall be obtained using the procedures and forms set forth in California Rules of Court, rule 5.640.

-Pursuant to CRC Rule 5.640(i), the procedures and forms set forth in CRC Rule 5.640 shall apply to the authorization for administration of psychotropic medication to a minor declared a ward of the court under WIC §601 or 602 and removed from the custody of the parent or guardian.
+Pursuant to California Rules of Court, rule 5.640(i), the procedures and forms set forth in California Rules of Court, rule 5.640 shall apply to the authorization for administration of psychotropic medication to a minor declared a ward of the court under Welfare & Institutions Code section 601 or 602 and removed from the custody of the parent or guardian.